 Stalk lodging and down corn can complicate harvest and lead to yield loss and storage issues.
-Yield and storage losses can be minimized by effective management of harvesting lodged and down corn.
+Effective harvest management can help minimize yield and storage losses in lodged and down corn.

 As corn nears maturity, stalk integrity can be reduced.
 Stalk strength is naturally reduced by cannibalization, which occurs when nutrients are moved from the stalk to kernels during grain fill.
 Additionally, stalk rots and secondary pathogens can diminish stalk quality.
 High winds can cause corn with weakened stalks to lodge, especially in fields where significant cannibalization and stalk rot infection has occurred.

 Fields with considerable lodging can reduce harvest efficiency.
-Harvesting as many of the downed ears as possible requires slow going and patience.
-The issue becomes how to operate the combine to gather up the most ears.
-The following are some harvesting tips to protect yield potential:
+Harvesting as many of the down ears as possible requires slower speeds and patience.

 There are several management tips to help increase the number of ears harvested by the combine:

 - Reduce the combine speed.

 - Harvest against the angle of lodged corn to help maximize lift into the header.
 If corn is all laying down in the same direction, the combine may work best when harvesting from the opposite direction.

 - Operate the combine corn head as low as possible without picking up rocks or significant amounts of soil.

 - Use corn reels to improve harvest efficiency.